jeremyBanks/banksh/ideas/stop-ignoring-bash-errors.md

 ## Conclusion

 Writing robust Bash scripts is tricky, but not impossible.
-Start your scripts with `set -euo pipefail; shopt -s inherit_errexit -s nullglob` and use [ShellCheck], and you'll be 95% of the way there.
+Start your scripts with `set -euo pipefail; shopt -s inherit_errexit nullglob` and use [ShellCheck], and you'll be 95% of the way there!

 ## Appendix 1: Bash manual description of the `-e`/`-o errexit` setting

   [A1]: #appendix-1-bash-manual-description-of-raw-e-endraw-raw-o-errexit-endraw-setting